UI and UX mean in digital age

 A UI/UX design requires a logical and curious approach.
 It’s all about searching for the “right” solution that would work in favor of the user.

-- being proficient in creating wireframes, user flows, and presentations to effectively show idea, feature, or product;
+• being proficient in creating wireframes, user flows, and presentations to effectively show ideas, features, or products;

 UI/UX designers are responsible for the following activities: